Harald Hardrada: Return to Scandinavia

 Seeking to regain for himself the kingdom lost by his half-brother Olaf Haraldsson, Harald began his journey westwards in early 1045, departing from Novgorod (Holmgard) to Staraya Ladoga (Aldeigjuborg) where he obtained a ship.
 His journey went through Lake Ladoga, down the Neva River, and then into the Gulf of Finland and the Baltic Sea.
 He arrived in Sigtuna in Sweden, probably at the end of 1045 or in early 1046.
 When he arrived in Sweden, according to the skald Tjodolv Arnorsson, his ship was unbalanced by its heavy load of gold.
 In Harald's absence, the throne of Norway had been restored to Magnus the Good, an illegitimate son of Olaf.
 Harald may actually have known this, and it could have been the reason why Harald wanted to return to Norway in the first place.
-Since Cnut the Great's sons had chosen to abandon Norway and instead fight over England, and his sons and successors Harold Harefoot and Harthacnut had died young, Magnus's position as king had been secured.
+Since Cnut the Great's sons - Harthacnut and Harold Harefoot - had abandoned Norway, Magnus's position as king had been secured.
 No domestic threats or insurrections are recorded to have occurred during his eleven-year reign.
-After the death of Harthacnut, which had left the Danish throne vacant, Magnus had in addition been selected to be the king of Denmark, and managed to defeat the Danish royal pretender Sweyn Estridsson.
+After the death of Harthacnut left the Danish throne vacant, Magnus was also elected king of Denmark, and managed to defeat the Danish royal pretender Sweyn Estridsson.

-Having heard of Sweyn's defeat by Magnus, Harald met up with his fellow exile in Sweden (who was also his nephew), as well as with the Swedish king Anund Jacob, and the three joined forces against Magnus.
+Having heard of Sweyn's defeat, Harald met up with him as well as with the Swedish king Anund Jacob, and the three joined forces against Magnus.
 Their first military exploit consisted of raiding the Danish coast.
 The purpose of that was to impress the natives by demonstrating that Magnus offered them no protection, and thus leading them to submit to Harald and Sweyn.
 Learning about their actions, Magnus knew that their next target would be Norway.
 Harald may have planned to be taken as king of his father's petty kingdom, and thereafter claim the rest of the country.
 In any case, the people were unwilling to turn against Magnus, and on hearing news of Harald's schemes, Magnus (abroad at the time) went home to Norway with his entire army.
 Instead of going to war, Magnus's advisors recommended the young king not fight his uncle, and a compromise was reached in 1046 in which Harald would rule Norway (not Denmark) jointly with Magnus (although Magnus would have precedence).
-Notably, Harald also had to agree to share half of his wealth with Magnus, who at the time was effectively bankrupt and badly in need of funds.
+Notably, Harald also had to agree to share half of his wealth with Magnus, who at the time was badly in need of funds.
 During their short co-rule, Harald and Magnus had separate courts and kept to themselves, and their only recorded meetings nearly ended in physical clashes.